Askeran17/footbrazil/README.md

 ## Credits

 I was inspired by the "I Think Therefore I Blog" and "Flask Framework" Rosie project at the Code Institute.
+I watch YouTube tutorial about how to edit/delete post from website itself (https://www.youtube.com/watch?v=Y1Us5jVT07E&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi&index=17)

+As for the site design I also liked how these projects was done: (https://github.com/davidindub/designland) and (https://github.com/Dhvani-intwala/spice-villa).

 ### Content

-- All content for the site was written by myself.
+- Since there is very little detailed information in the English-language segment about the historical moments of the Brazilian national football team, I took information from Russian-language sites (such as, torcida.com.ru) for my posts and history page.
+And I translated it into English using Google Translate; I know the Russian language well and therefore did not just copy and paste, but checked and corrected inaccurate places in the translation.
+I used ready-made text from a Russian site, because the historical details needed to be conveyed exactly as they exist.
+Therefore, I did not invent these texts myself, but had to convey them to the reader exactly in the form in which they exist.

 - The icons was taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The images in site I took from open source, i.e. google.
+- The images in site I took from torcida.com.ru and open source, i.e. google.